danielkopp4/ESANN2025Appendix/README.md

 | RandomOrdinal:x1 | 4.92722          | 2.30064                 | 0.193524                | 2.84085          |
 | OneHot:x1        | -0.387975        | -0.792507               | -3.33748                | -0.0717689       |

-The quantitative results of $R(e_1,e_2)$ show align visually with which feature is "dominating" the other.
-We can see that when RandomOrdinalEncoding is used, the other feature always dominates.
-Thi sis reflected by the negative values in the column for $x_2$ and the positive values in the row for $x_1$.
-We can also see that OneHot dominates all other encoding types reflected by its positive column for $x_2$ and negative row for $x_1$.
-We also notice that the diagonal is close to zero where the encoding type is not RandomOrdinalEncoding.
-A value of zero indicates no preference of variables.
-The non-zero value for $e_1,e_2 =$ RandomOrdinalEncoding results from the models inability to fit the training data resulting in a randomized preference.
+For the off diagonal results, we can see that when random-ordinal encoding is used, the other feature always dominates.
+This is reflected once agin by the negative values in the column for $x_2$ and the positive values in the row for $x_1$.
+We can also see that one-hot encoding dominates all other encoding types reflected by its positive column for $x_2$ and negative row for $x_1$.
+We also notice that the diagonal is small but much larger than the previous quantitative results.
+This indicates that the neural network tends to make more random out-of-domain generalizations than does logistic regression.

 ### Neural Network, No regularization
 ![neural network with no regularization](nn_no_reg_processed.png)

 Here we once agin show the classifier predictions  $2 P(y=1|\mathbf{x})-1$ for *test data*.
-Heatmaps (d), (g), (i)
+Heatmaps (d), (g), and (i) show a very strong preference for one-hot encoding reflected by the vertical split.
+Heatmaps (c), (f) show a preference away from random-ordinal encoding.
+We see in (h) that the neural network is able to fit the in-domain data on the diagonal but struggles in generalizing. (b) shows a preference of target-continuous compared to target ordinal as well as showing the gradient of ordinal encoding as previously discussed.
+We see random preferences in (a) and (j) indicating that the lack of regularization leads to increased out-of-domain generalizations.

 $R(e_1,e_2)$:
 |                         | TargetContinuous:x2 | TargetOrdinal:x2 | RandomOrdinal:x2 | OneHot:x2 |